AdobeDocs/commerce-operations.en/help/performance/high-throughput-order-processing.md

 You can help balance the load across different nodes by enabling secondary connections for the MySQL database and Redis instance.

-Adobe Commerce can read multiple databases or Redis asynchronously.
-Updating the .magento.env.yaml file by setting to true the values MYSQL_USE_SLAVE_CONNECTION and REDIS_USE_SLAVE_CONNECTION to use a read-only connection to the database to receive read-only traffic on a non-master node.
-This improves performance through load balancing because only one node needs to handle read-write traffic.
-Set to false to remove any existing read-only connection array from the env.php file.
+Adobe Commerce can read multiple databases or Redis instances asynchronously.
+If you are using Commerce on cloud infrastructure, you can configure the secondary connections by editing the [MYSQL_USE_SLAVE_CONNECTION](https://devdocs.magento.com/cloud/env/variables-deploy.html#mysql_use_slave_connection) and [REDIS_USE_SLAVE_CONNECTION](https://devdocs.magento.com/cloud/env/variables-deploy.html#redis_use_slave_connection) values in the `.magento.env.yaml` file.
+Only one node needs to handle read-write traffic, so setting the variables to `true` results in creating a secondary connection for read-only traffic.
+Set the values to `false` to remove any existing read-only connection array from the `env.php` file.

 Example of how  `magento.env.yaml` should looks like